CESNET/simplesamlphp-module-authswitcher/README.md

 If you only modified the requested AuthnContextClassRef by using the `AuthnContextClassRef` option in `config/authsources.php`, the login at upstream IdP will work, but authswitcher won't be able to process the originally requested AuthnContextClassRefs (because they would be overwriten by the config option).

+The last but very important requirement is that you need to modify SimpleSAMLphp by including this patch: https://github.com/simplesamlphp/simplesamlphp/pull/833/files which adds support for passing AuthnContextClassRef to upstream IdP and getting the returned one.
+To enable the patch, add `'proxymode.passAuthnContextClassRef' => true,` to your `config/config.php`.

 ## Enforce MFA per user

 If a user should only use MFA, set `mfaEnforced` user attribute to a non-empty value.
 You can fill this attribute any way you like, for example from LDAP or from database.